LamuSamuel/bash/README.md

 On a linux Operating system , the program to run and  integrate these commands is called as *shell* .

+*shell script* is a text file with linux commands

 **BASH - Borne again shell** is most common implementation of shell programme  for linux systems

 Bash has more advanced features compared to some of the simpler flavours of shell.